 Proposals should include a title page (with student and advisor name and departments) and a References Cited section.
 The page-numbered body of proposals should be no longer than approximately four pages single-spaced.
 A competitive proposal will be well-written and should demonstrate that the student has a clear grasp of the research problem, methods, and significance appropriate for the early stages of a project.
 Research advisors are expected to guide the student in proposal development, but the student should be the author of the proposal.

 The proposal deadline falls in February of each year.
-The deadline for Summer 2013 internships is Friday February 22, 2013.
+The award will be announced approximately two weeks after the deadline.

 Among the criteria used to award the internships will be (A) the quality of the proposal, (B) a demonstration of the applicant's genuine interest in environmental science, (C) evidence of active faculty sponsorship, and (D) the strength of the letter of support from the faculty sponsor.

 Upon finishing the summer's work, advisors are requested to ensure that an approximately four-page report of the summer's research is delivered to Dr. Kirby within four weeks of the beginning of the fall semester.
 These reports are compiled and delivered to the McKenna Foundation, so the future of this internship program depends in part upon the prompt submission of reports.